 A skilled motorcycle accident lawyer will also be able to investigate your case.
 We have more resources than you have on your own.
 So, we can gather information about your accident, and we can even recreate the scene of the accident.
 We’ve handled many motorcycle accident cases, so you’re in safe hands.

-Finally, an expert attorney can help determine your damages.
+Finally, an experienced attorney can help determine your damages.
 Some things are easy to calculate, like medical bills, property damage, and anything with a numerical value.
 However, there are emotional damages that don’t have a price tag.
 How do you put a price on pain and suffering?
 Attorneys evaluate damages on a daily basis, so we can ensure that you get a proper settlement.
 Some of the most common damages we seek include:

 - Loss of income